Program Staff

 Executive Director

-Dialogue Institute / Co-Editor, Journal of Ecumenical Studies
+Dialogue Institute / Editor-in-Chief, Journal of Ecumenical Studies

 dk@dialogueinstitute.org

 David M. Krueger is a scholar, author, and educator who is passionate about public history, religious literacy, and dialogue.
-His areas of academic expertise include American religious history, religious pluralism, race and ethnicity.
+His areas of academic expertise include American religious history, religious pluralism, race, and ethnicity.
 Dr. Krueger is a sought-after lecturer and speaker and has frequently served as a narrator and scholarly contributor on the Science Channel.
 He received an M.Div from Palmer Theological Seminary, a ThM from Princeton Theological Seminary, and a PhD in religious studies from Temple University.
-His book, Myths of the Rune Stone: Viking Martyrs and the Birthplace of America was published by the University of Minnesota Press.
+His book, Myths of the Rune Stone: Viking Martyrs and the Birthplace of America, was published by the University of Minnesota Press.
 Dr. Krueger is a versatile and seasoned educator who has taught at several area colleges, universities, and community-based settings.
-He is also a faculty trainer and education consultant for the Inside-Out Prison Exchange Program based at Temple University.
+He also served as a faculty trainer and education consultant for the Inside-Out Prison Exchange Program based at Temple University.
 Although he grew up as a farm kid in Minnesota, he has come to love Philadelphia and its fascinating history since moving there in 1995.
-Articles and essays he has written have appeared in several publications including Religion Dispatches and The Encyclopedia of Greater Philadelphia.
-He is certified by the Association of Philadelphia Tour Guides to offer tours of diverse religious and historical sites in the city.
+His articles and essays have appeared in several publications, including Religion Dispatches and The Encyclopedia of Greater Philadelphia.
+He enjoys offering tours of diverse religious and historical sites in the city.

 Back to the top